mwadman/mwadman.github.io/_posts/2018-12-09-OpenStack-Lab-Network-Switch-Routing.markdown

 `bgp listen range` allows the BGP speakers to form peerings with any host in the defined network.
 For this, we're referencing a new variable which will house the range that we expect the clients (OpenStack hosts) loopbacks to be inside - 192.168.11.0/24.

-The last lines tell the route reflectors to participate in the EVPN address family so that VXLAN information can be transferred between clients.
+The last lines tell the route reflectors to participate in the IPv4 and EVPN address family so that IP address and VXLAN information can be transferred between clients.

 &nbsp; <!--- Used to add a double line break --->